Skip to main content

 This creates acurast.json (deployment config) and .env (secrets).
 See the CLI docs for all available commands and options.

-Pick a subdomain you control (tunnel.example.com in the examples below) and add two records at your DNS provider.
+In case of using a custom domain instead of acu.run, pick an owned subdomain (tunnel.example.com in the examples below) and add records at your DNS provider.

-Record 1 - wildcard pointing at the relay
+Record 1 - wildcard pointing at the relays

-The public URL of every deployment is https://<clientId>.<yourDomainSuffix>:8443.
-The wildcard makes any <clientId> resolve to the relay:
+The public URL of every deployment is https://<clientId>.<yourDomainSuffix>.
+The wildcard makes any <clientId> resolve to the relays:

 Record 2 - TXT record proving deployer ownership